CNMAT/OpenSoundControl.org/spec-1_0.md

 substring after the last forward slash character. ([examples](spec-1_0-examples.html#addressparts))

-A received OSC Message must be disptched to every OSC method in the current OSC Address Space whose OSC Address matches the OSC Message's OSC Address Pattern.
+A received OSC Message must be dispatched to every OSC method in the current OSC Address Space whose OSC Address matches the OSC Message's OSC Address Pattern.
 An OSC Address Pattern matches an OSC Address if